 Watching these videos was like going on a journey with these 11 women and reliving my own journeys to the Himalayas.
 When I read about Aman’s solo journey, it reminded me of my solo wanderings in Bhutan many years ago.
 Their group journey reminded me of all the other journeys that were done with friends and family.

 Finally, every journey inspires future journeys.
-The experience of these 11 women inspires me to take yet another journey to experience Himalayas highs.
+The experience of these 11 women inspires me to take yet another journey to experience Himalayan highs.

 Are you inspired too?